-FEs, as long as there are less than 16 events still to be processed.
-In case of an over¤ow the L1 trigger is not generated by the MCC and the corrsponding event is lost.
-The information is sent to the ROD together with the number of missing events in order to keep up with event synchronization.
+Trigger, Reset and Timing The second task of the MCC is the distribution of L1 triggers, resets and calibration/timing signals for the FE chips.
+In Data Taking mode, each time a L1 trigger command is received by the MCC, the Trigger, Timing & Control (TTC) logic issues a trigger to the FEs, as long as there are less than 16 events still to be processed.
+In case of an overflow, the L1 trigger is not generated by the MCC and the corresponding event is lost.
+The information is sent to the ROD together with the number of missing events in order to keep up with event synchronisation.
 In addition to the triggers, the TTC logic generates a hierarchy of reset signals that can be applied either to the MCC or to one or more FE's.
 The last function of the TTC logic is the ability to issue calibration strobes to the FEs.
-This is used to calibrate the FE analogue cells on a pixel by pixel basis.
+This is used to calibrate the FE analogue cells on a pixel-by-pixel basis.